br0sk/yiiron/README.md

 **Tip:** If you leave out `'--ironWorker=true'` you can run the same command but locally not pushing it to IronWorkers.

+**Note:** As of 1.0.4 the method `workerRunYiiAction` now returns the IronWorker  task id if it is run with the option `ironWorker=true`.
+This way you can use the id to cancel the task or check for progress.

 More documentation about the parameters can be found in the class `EIronWorkersCommand`.